Hemostemix (CVE:HEM) Trading Up 31% – What’s Next?

-Hemostemix Inc. (CVE:HEM – Get Free Report) was up 31% during mid-day trading on Thursday .
+Shares of Hemostemix Inc. (CVE:HEM – Get Free Report) were up 31% during trading on Thursday .
 The company traded as high as C$0.23 and last traded at C$0.19.
-Approximately 479,687 shares were traded during mid-day trading, a decline of 9% from the average daily volume of 525,136 shares.
+Approximately 480,687 shares were traded during mid-day trading, a decline of 9% from the average daily volume of 525,664 shares.
 The stock had previously closed at C$0.15.

 Hemostemix Inc, a clinical stage biotechnology company, develops, manufactures, and commercializes blood-derived stem cell therapies for medical conditions in Canada.
 Its lead product is ACP-01, an autologous cell therapy, which is in Phase II clinical trial for the treatment of vascular diseases, such as cardiovascular disease, peripheral arterial disease, angina pectoris, and ischemia.